 XVI.K.
-To reverse a violation call the Referee shall repeat the wrong signal, extend the right palm to the front, move the hand to the right, then to left as wide as the shoulders, and then back to the center while facing the computer operator.
-He will then declare the proper infraction.
+To reverse a violation call the Referee point to the competitor and declare chung (or Hong), then extend the right palm to the front, move the hand to the right, then to left as wide as the shoulders, and then back to the center while facing the computer operator and verbally declare the violation to be reversed (kyong-go or gam-jeom).
 (See Appendix A)